 A dog can become feverish due to both internal and external factors.
 While there is a chance that the fever might be due to mental stress, it’s best to rule out any possible infections which could turn fatal to your dog:

-1. Infections: In dogs, an infection causes dogs to become feverish in the majority of the cases.
-Because an infection could be both internal or external, you must find the source as soon as possible so it can be treated appropriately.
+1. Infections: Infections cause dogs to become feverish in the majority of the cases.
+Because an infection could be internal or external, you must find the source as soon as possible and treat it appropriately.

-If the infection is external, it could be caused by a scratch, bug bite, or a cut on the skin that has become infected.
+If the infection is external, it could result from a scratch, bug bite, or a cut on the skin that has become infected.
 Your dog’s ears and teeth can also become infected due to poor hygiene.

-Your dog can also get internally infected through if germs enter through a break in the skin.
-These can be bacterial, fungal, or viral, and can affect one or multiple organs at a time.
+Your dog can also get internally infected if germs enter through a break in the skin.
+These can be bacterial, fungal, or viral, affecting one or multiple organs at a time.
 This includes the lungs, kidneys, or even the brain.

-In any case, infections can aggravate and need to be treated immediately.
-If you do find the source of the infection, contact your veterinarian so they can take a better look and prescribe medication accordingly.
+In any case, infections can worsenand should be treated immediately.
+If you find the illness source, contact your veterinarian to take a better look and prescribe medication accordingly.

 2. Vaccination: If you’ve recently taken your dog to the veterinarian for immunization, the chances are that the fever is a reaction to the vaccine.
 In this case, the fever will last no more than 24-48 hours at max.

 However, if it does continue for more than two days, contact your veterinarian for further guidance.

 3. Toxication: This is the most alarming of all situations.
 Your dog could develop a high fever if they consume something poisonous or toxic.